kora-projects/kora-docs/mkdocs/docs/v2/ru/guides/getting-started.md

   exclude: true
 title: Создание первого приложения на Kora
 summary: Learn how to create a minimal Kora HTTP application and run your first endpoint
+description: "Step-by-step first Kora application: Gradle wrapper and JDK toolchain setup, the io.koraframework:kora-bom BOM, annotation-processors and symbol-processors, a @KoraApp graph root with HoconConfigModule, JsonModule, LogbackModule and UndertowPublicHttpServerModule, one @HttpController route, httpServer configuration and the generated graph and handler sources."
+agent:
+  use_when: "Use this file for questions about starting a new Kora project from scratch: Gradle setup, io.koraframework:kora-bom, annotation-processors and symbol-processors, @KoraApp, KoraApplication.run(ApplicationGraph::graph), UndertowPublicHttpServerModule, the first @HttpController and @HttpRoute, httpServer.port and httpServer.system.port, and reading Kora generated sources."
 tags: getting-started, http-server, quick-start
 ---